m1gwings/summaries/swe-2/cheatsheet.md

 </div>
 <div class="column">

-We can do so by suing the software as descibed by use cases in the RASD, checking whether the requirements are fulfilled.
+We can do so by using the software as descibed by use cases in the RASD, checking whether the requirements are fulfilled.

 In **performance** (non-functional) system **testing** we want to:
 - detect bottlenecks affecting response time, utilization, throughput;